A-1: Why do you put out so many xmas/christmas lights?

 A-5: When are the Halloween and Christmas Displays up and online?

 A-5: (2008_11_20) I try to have the Christmas display up and running by Thanksgiving and take it down after New Years.
 The Halloween display is up for the month of October.

 A-6: What's new and different for this year?

 A-6: (2013_10_01) Take a look at the halloween 2013 and christmas 2013 pages.

 A-7: Can I link to your web site?

 A-7: (2007_08_25) I appreciate any efforts to spread the word about the Controllable Holiday Lights for Celiac Disease - here is some sample linking code for Halloween and Christmas.

 A-8: What's this I hear about your raising money for Celiac Disease Research?

-A-8: (2013_02_24) My kids have Celiac Disease which is an intolerance to gluten - i.e. wheat, oats, barley, etc. So I'm working with the University of Maryland Center for Celiac Research to raise money for them with my Christmas lights - yea, go figure.
-Total raised as of February 24th, 2013 is $76,865 for a good cause - please consider donating now.
+A-8: (2014_12_28) My kids have diagnosed with Celiac Disease in late 2000 - this is an intolerance to gluten - i.e. wheat, oats, barley, etc. So I'm working with the Center for Celiac Research at Massachusetts General Hospital to raise money for them with my Christmas lights - yea, go figure.
+Total raised as of December 28th, 2014 is $83,205 for a good cause - please consider donating now.